 Squier does a good job of capturing the Fender vibe for an affordable price.
 That means beginners can look and sound good, but most importantly they’ll be inspired to play and practice.

 The Jazz Bass starter kit is the second of two great packs for newbies from Squier by Fender.
 Like the Precision Bass, the Jazz Bass is a classic Fender design, and the Squier version is an inspirational instrument for beginners.

 So what’s the difference between the two basses?
 As a veteran bassist I could probably fill the rest of this page with my opinions on the Precision vs Jazz bass design, but instead let’s stick to basics that will matter to a beginner.

 The Jazz Bass has a slightly sleeker design, and a slightly thinner neck.
 This may mean beginners with small hands may find it less of a challenge.
 The real difference is in the sound of the two instruments.
-The Precision Bass has one pickup and a punchier, slightly more aggressive tone.
+The Precision Bass has a punchier, slightly more aggressive tone.